-Bouncing Forward is a free, non-credit Canvas course designed to help you build resilience and enhance your well-being.
+Bouncing Forward is a free, non-credit Canvas Resilience Training designed to help you build resilience and enhance your well-being.

-For questions about this course, or if you are a faculty or staff member interested in exploring its content as an observer, please contact SFU Health Promotion.
+For questions about this online training, or if you are a faculty or staff member interested in exploring its content as an observer, please contact SFU Health Promotion.

 Frequently Asked Questions

-What will I gain from completing this course?
+What will I gain from completing this online training ?